 At CHRR, we work with multiple clients on a wide range of diverse and complex surveys and administrative data projects.
 Below is a selection of past and present surveys.
 Additional projects can be found in the Ohio Longitudinal Data Archive and American Population Panel sections of our website.
 If you are interested in using CHRR's services for a future research study, please fill out our Project Inquiry Form.

 The SOAR Ohio Wellness Discovery Survey is a research study to help the Ohio Department of Mental Health and Addiction Services understand the current state of mental health wellness across Ohio.
 Exploring the kinds of stresses and adversities faced by Ohioans, as well as the kinds of resources and forms of coping they use that promote resilience and wellness, will help OhioMHAS develop programs to help all Ohioans in their communities.
 CHRR is administering the survey portion of the study.
-Additional information is located on the survey information page and the SOAR Studies website.
+Additional information is located on the survey information page, the SOAR Studies website, and an Ohio State News press release.

 The 2024 Ohio Health Care Survey is an important study by the Ohio Department of Medicaid and The Ohio State University.
 The information gathered from this study will help identify ways to improve Ohioans’ health care experiences.